 Franchise owners are entrepreneurs who have bought a license to conduct business under an established brand.
 Many fast-food restaurants, convenience stores, and professional service companies are franchised, such as McDonald's and Kentucky Fried Chicken.

-One of the main reasons people buy a franchise is because there is an already proven and successful business system in place, sometimes referred to as a turnkey business, that’s all ready to go from the outset.
+One of the main reasons people become franchise owners is because there is an already proven and successful business system in place, sometimes referred to as a turnkey business, that’s all ready to go from the outset.

 This should provide a reduction of risk, and allow your franchise the very best chance of success.